-(B) Where information property is provided online
+III-1-2 Where information property is provided online

 A consumer has downloaded chargeable information property from a Vendor's server through an online contract screen.
-Are there cases where he can demand a refund?
+Are there cases where he can return the information property and demand a refund on the ground that the user does not consent to the license agreement?

-(I) Where the contents of a license agreement are presented at the time of an online contract
+1. Where the contents of a license agreement are presented at the time of an online contract

-If the consumer clicked the Purchase (Contract) button after agreeing to the contents of the license agreement, he cannot demand a refund.
+If the consumer clicked the Purchase (Contract) button after agreeing to the contents of the license agreement, he cannot return the information property and demand a refund.